Life on The Weald - January 2024

 I lifted the covers and was pleased to see some progress.
 Hopefully some will be ready for picking later in the month.
 I crossed my fingers and replaced the boxes.

-14 January - rhubarb
+14 January - forcing the rhubarb |

 We picked some Cavolo nero and our first purple sprouting broccoli as well as a few rather small purple brussels sprouts.
 I visited the allotment shop and bought some First early Red Duke of York potatoes and some Second early Charlotte.
 It's a little early to start chitting so I will keep them in a cold dark room for a while.